FrankM1/docs/content/concepts/config.md

 ```

 #### SSL
-In a typical Ghost installation the MySQL database will be on the same server as Ghost itself.
+In a typical Qazana installation the MySQL database will be on the same server as Qazana itself.
 With cloud computing and database-as-a-service providers you might want to enable SSL connections to the database.

 If your Certificate CA or the CA of your database provider is in the Mozilla trusted CA list you can enable SSL by adding `"ssl": true` to the database connection configuration: